SkafteNicki/dtu_mlops/09_crossvalidation_at_scale/readme.md

    a neural network with too many parameters so it is just overfitting to the training data.
 This however begs the
    question: what consitutes an unpromising trial?
 This is up to you to define based on prior experimentation.

    6.1.
-Start by looking at the `simple_neural_network.py` script.
-Its a simple regression network for predicting
+Start by looking at the `fashion_trainer.py` script.
+Its a simple classification network for classifying
-        ???.
+        images in the [FashionMNIST](https://github.com/zalandoresearch/fashion-mnist) dataset.
 Run the script with the default hyperparameters to get a feeling of how the training should be progress.
         Note down the performance on the test set.

    6.2.
 Now, adjust the script to use Optuna.
+The following 5 hyperparameters should atleast be included in the
+        hyperparameter search
+        * Learning rate
+        * Number of output features in the second last layer
+        * The amount of dropout to Apply
+        * Batch size
+        * To use batch normalize or not
+        * (Optional) Can you figure out how to choose between different activations functions (`nn.ReLU`, `nn.Tanh`, `nn.RReLU`, `nn.LeakyReLU`, `nn.ELU`)?

-Atleast 5 hyperparameters needs to be tunable.
-Run a small study
-        (`n_tirals=3`) to check that the code is working.
+        Some of the parameters the search space is already given, but for the remaining you must come up with a good guess of values to investigate.
+Run a small study (`n_tirals=3`) to check that the code is working.

    6.3.
-If implemented correctly the number of hyperparameter combinations should be around ???^??? meaning that
+If implemented correctly the number of hyperparameter combinations should be atleast 1000, meaning that
         we not only need baysian optimization but probably also need pruning to succed.
 Checkout the page for [build-in pruners](https://optuna.readthedocs.io/en/stable/reference/pruners.html) in Optuna.
 Implement
         pruning in the script.
 I recommend using either the `MedianPruner` or the `ProcentilePruner`.